neethumohanan28-star/8-cloud-account/Research.md

        > Free Tier may not include all regions or all services.

  c) **Google Cloud Platform (GCP)**:-
-        Google Cloud Platform is a cloud computing service provided by Google that delivers computing resources over the internet.
+       This cloud computing service is provided by Google that delivers computing resources over the internet.
 GCP offers services such as virtual machines, cloud    storage, databases, networking, machine learning, and data analytics.
 It is commonly used to host applications, store data, process large datasets, and build scalable cloud-based solutions.
 In simple, it allows users to use Google’s infrastructure online to build, run, and scale applications without managing physical servers.

       **What the free tier/trial includes**
          > $300 free credits to spend on almost any Google Cloud service.